SUNY Downstate Health Sciences University

 How long is the training program/residency?

-Students matched to this program, are in training for five (5) years.
+Students matched to this categorical program will be enrolled in training for five (5) years.

 Are there fellowships available after residency?